-NOTE!
-If a magnet contact is available, is it possible to get a "closed door verification" via the Interlocking function,.
-See chapter "Interlocking function", page 74.
+If a magnet contact is available, is it possible to get a "closed fire door verification" via the Interlocking function.
+In this case, Type of output has to be "Interlocking output".
+See also chapter "Interlocking function", page 76.

-&lt;sup>93 In the DBI (Danish) convention, could only the c.i.e. outputs R0-R1 and S0-S3 be used.
+94 In the DBI (Danish) convention, can only the c.i.e. outputs R0-R1 and S0-S3 be used and Type of output has to be "Control, neutral".